firebase/firebase-js-sdk/docs-devsite/firestore_.md

 If the final path has an odd number of segments and does not point to a document.

 ## enableIndexedDbPersistence()

-> Warning: This API is now obsolete.
->
-> This function will be removed in a future major release.
-Instead, set `FirestoreSettings.localCache` to an instance of `PersistentLocalCache` to turn on IndexedDb cache.
-Calling this function when `FirestoreSettings.localCache` is already specified will throw an exception.
->

 Attempts to enable persistent storage, if possible.